 - In-house laboratory

 Our In-House Diagnostic Laboratory

 With our in-house lab, we can run various tests such as a blood chemistry panel, complete blood count (CBC), or urinalysis, and obtain results in as little as 30 minutes.
 These tests are invaluable in helping us detect signs of disease, infection, parasites, and illness.
 We can also run:

 - Preoperative blood screenings

 - Specialized blood tests for senior pets

-Our digital X-ray machine allows us to produce high-definition images of your pet’s musculoskeletal, reproductive, urinary, cardiovascular, and gastrointestinal systems.
+Our digital cat and dog X-ray machine allows us to produce high-definition images of your pet’s musculoskeletal, reproductive, urinary, cardiovascular, and gastrointestinal systems.
 With this technology, we can detect the following:

 - Bone fractures